DOWNLOAD The Auction Profit Blueprint

 Outdoor activities can be a fun and effective way to raise funds.
 They can engage the community, promote your cause, and make the most of the summer season.

 Churches often serve as the heart of a community.
-They can use this position to organize summer fundraisers.
+They can use this position to organize summer fundraising campaigns.
 These events can raise funds and also strengthen community bonds.

 One idea is a community outreach event.
 This could be a free meal, a concert, or a fair.
-Attendees can make donations, and local businesses can sponsor the event.
+You can charge a small fee, attendees can make donations, and local businesses can sponsor the event.

 Another idea is a themed event.
 This could be tied to a holiday or a biblical story.
 The theme can make the event more engaging and memorable.